24/7 CONTROL ROOM: CALL OR WHATSAPP ON +27 64 543 0644

 After the Municipality approves the application, a Not-For-Profit Company (NPC) is established, and a board is elected.
 The NPC must register for VAT, open a bank account, and be registered as a vendor with the Municipality, among other requirements.
 All these procedures must be completed before any payment is made to the SRA by the Municipality.

-Siti will be managed by a board of directors elected by its members.
-It will operate as a Not-for-Profit Company (NPC), with a management team appointed by the board.
+Siti is managed by a board of directors elected by its members.
+It operates as a Not-for-Profit Company (NPC), with a management team appointed by the board.
 Property owners who wish to participate in the affairs of Siti must sign up for NPC membership.
 The day-to-day operations of Siti are independent of the Municipality, which exercises financial oversight and ensures legal compliance.

 Yes, if and when the Municipality approves the SRA, all property owners within the Siti boundaries will be required to pay the additional rates.